Eight of Cups

 If nothing else, changing your finances is a bold statement that signals this new you.

-Either through inertia or holding on to the past, your finances reflect a previous life or are being eaten up by things that you do not really want, and in doing so are blocking yourself from engaging in the real journey to you.
+Either through inertia or holding on to the past, your finances reflect a previous life or are being eaten up by things that you do not really want.
+In allowing this, you are blocking yourself from engaging in the real journey to you.

 Either through inertia and fear of change, or loyalty to the past, you are not making the necessary changes, leaving you with nothing to fund your true passions.